MarcoPoloResearchLab/prompts/README.md

 npm test
 ```

 `npm test` starts a static server, launches Puppeteer, and exercises the end-to-end flows (search, filtering, copy/share, like toggles, hash highlighting, and persisted filters).
+The runner now prints each spec name (e.g., `Running specs/app-flows.spec.mjs`) so progress is visible in the CLI.

 ## Project Layout